hagin81/GO_UT/README.md

 # To run the application
 1. Clone this repo
-2. Cd to the repo and run `python app.py`
+2. Cd to the repo and run `pip install -r requirements.txt`
+3. Run `python app.py`
-3. Username and password for the login screen - team / 0000
+4. Username and password for the login screen - team / 0000